Alameddine crime network: Brothers for Life infighting

 In mid-to-late 2013, the Brothers for Life gang was in civil war, with the Lebanese Bankstown chapter and the Afghan Blacktown chapter engaging in tit-for-tat shootings.
 As reported by The Daily Telegraph in November 2016, Masood Zakaria, despite being Afghan himself, was a member of B4L's Bankstown crew at the time of the conflict.
 The faction of Brothers for Life which Masood was part of was led by Mohammad "Little Crazy" Hamzy, a member of the crime family he would soon be at war against.

 During the conflict with the Blacktown chapter, on 4 November 2013, Zakaria's then 14-year-old sister was struck with 300 shotgun pellets to her spine, lungs, and chest and suffered life-altering injuries.
 According to The Daily Telegraph, Zakaria also used to be a lieutenant in the Comanchero Motorcycle Club under former sergeant-at-arms Tarek Zahed.

 Sometime in October 2018, Talal Alameddine got into a brawl with fellow Goulburn Correctional Centre inmate Bassam Hamzy, founder of the Brothers for Life organisation.

 On 15 June 2019, Rafat, Richad, and Hamdi Alameddine were involved in a brawl at Westfield Parramatta with another group known to them at around three o'clock in the afternoon.
 The trio turned themselves in at Parramatta Police Station on the morning of 22 July, a little more than a month after the melee.
 They were charged with affray.

 Known business links

 In December 2016, Masood Zakaria registered property management company, Prestige Management Group with ASIC, who deregistered the business in 2020 on grounds the company was "either inactive or hadn't filed appropriate documents with corporate regulators on time".
 However, Zakaria had registered another, separate property management company, Zak Projects, in 2018.

-Wife of Ali 'Ay Huncho' Younes, Ezzat Alameddine, had reported involvement in Zak Projects, with Zakaria, and was listed as a director of the since-delisted Prestige Management Group.
+The wife of Ali 'Ay Huncho' Younes, Ezzat Alameddine, had reported involvement in Zak Projects, with Zakaria, and was listed as a director of the since-delisted Prestige Management Group.
 Ezzat Alameddine was arrested on 15 December 2021 during a police search for Zakaria, and, as of 6 February 2022, was facing charges for alleged use of fraudulent documents in the purchase of her home.

 In June 2017, Hamdi Alameddine registered a tree lopping company, operating from a Alameddine family home in Merrylands.

 In July 2018, Jihad Alameddine registered a building management firm, Fastway Project Management.
 It was deregistered by ASIC in July 2021.

 In 2018, Rafat Alameddine registered investment company, Australian Investment Managers.
 ASIC deregistered the company in September 2021.
 As of a The Daily Telegraph article published on 5 February 2022, Rafat had registered a new company, MSJ Group.